-Credit/debit card purchases for our services are processed by the third-party vendor, VCS.
+Credit/debit card purchases for our services are processed by the third-party vendor, DPO.
 No credit/debit card information is submitted via our website or stored on any of our systems.

 Banking details used for debit order instructions are secured by various authentication measures and system firewalls.

 We have good incident response plans, procedures, and practices in place that means we respond to incidents or data breaches quickly and effectively.

 Trust and Safety team